NASA-Planetary-Science/rss_ringoccs/README.md

 # rss_ringoccs
-The master branch is currently v1.3-beta. rss_ringoccs is unable to run on the latest releases of Python (3.8 or 3.9) and it is recommended that 3.6 is used.
-There is active work in rewriting the project C89/C90 compliant code to allow for future use and ease of backwards and forward compatibility.

 rss_ringoccs is a suite of open-source C and Python-based analysis tools for Cassini Radio Science (RSS) ring occultations.
 It was developed by Team Cassini at Wellesley College (Sophia Flury, Jolene Fong, Ryan Maguire, and Glenn Steranka) under the direction of Richard French, Cassini RSS Team Leader, with funding provided by the NASA/JPL Cassini project.

-Version 1.2 was offically released on July 1, 2019.

-Version 1.2.1 was a development version that incorporated changes between Versions 1.2 and 1.3.

-Version 1.3-beta was officially released on January 12, 2021

 ## Introduction
 The Cassini Radio Science Subsystem (RSS) was used during the Cassini orbital